-On January 13, 2020, we announced positive results from our Phase 1 first-in-human study that provided the foundation for continued development of CY6463.
-The results from this study indicate that CY6463 was well tolerated.
-Pharmacokinetic data, obtained from both blood and cerebral spinal fluid ("CSF"), support once-daily dosing, with or without food, and demonstrated CY6463 penetration of the blood-brain-barrier with CSF concentrations expected to be pharmacologically active.
+On January 13, 2020, we announced positive results from our Phase 1 first-in-human study that provided the foundation for continued development of zagociguat.
+The results from this study indicate that zagociguat was well tolerated.
+Pharmacokinetic data, obtained from both blood and cerebral spinal fluid ("CSF"), support once-daily dosing, with or without food, and demonstrated zagociguat penetration of the blood-brain-barrier with CSF concentrations expected to be pharmacologically active.

-On October 14, 2020, we announced positive topline results from our CY6463 Phase 1 translational pharmacology study in healthy elderly participants.
-Treatment with CY6463 for 15-days in this 24-subject study confirmed and extended results seen in the earlier first-in-human Phase 1 study: once daily oral treatment demonstrated blood-brain-barrier penetration with expected CNS exposure and target engagement.
-Results also showed significant improvements in neurophysiological and objective performance measures as well as in inflammatory biomarkers associated with aging and neurodegenerative diseases.
-CY6463 was safe and generally well tolerated in this study.
-Significant effects on cerebral blood flow and markers of bioenergetics were not observed in this study of healthy elderly participants.
-We believe that these results, together with nonclinical data, support continued development of CY6463 as a potential new medicine for serious CNS diseases.
+On October 14, 2020, we announced positive topline results from our zagociguat Phase 1 translational pharmacology study in healthy elderly participants.
+Treatment with zagociguat for 15-days in this 24-subject study confirmed and extended results seen in the earlier first-in-human Phase 1 study: once daily oral treatment demonstrated blood-brain barrier penetration with expected CNS exposure and target engagement.
+Results also showed significant improvements in neurophysiological and objective performance measures as well as decreases in inflammatory biomarkers associated with aging and neurodegenerative diseases.
+Zagociguat was safe and generally well tolerated in the study.
+These results, together with nonclinical data, supported the continued development of zagociguat as a potential new medicine for serious diseases involving the CNS.

-On June 10, 2022, we announced positive topline clinical data for CY6463 in our signal-seeking clinical study for the potential treatment of MELAS.
-In this open-label, single-arm study of the oral, once-daily sGC stimulator in eight adults aged 18 or older with MELAS, improvements were seen across a range of assessments, including mitochondrial disease-associated biomarker such as lactate and GDF-15, a broad panel of inflammatory biomarkers, cerebral blood flow, and functional connectivity between neural networks.
-These positive effects after 29 days of dosing were supported by correlations across several endpoints.
-CY6463 was well tolerated with no adverse events and pharmacokinetics were consistent with the Phase 1 study in healthy volunteers.
-The positive data from this study further support the potential of CY6463 to provide therapeutic benefit to people living with MELAS.
+On June 10, 2022, we announced positive topline clinical data for zagociguat in our signal-seeking clinical study for the potential treatment of Mitochondrial Encephalomyopathy, Lactic Acidosis and Stroke-like episodes ("MELAS").
+In this open-label, single-arm study of the oral, once-daily sGC stimulator in eight adults aged 18 or older with MELAS, improvements were seen across a range of endpoints reflecting multiple domains of disease activity, including mitochondrial disease-associated biomarkers such as lactate and GDF-15, a broad panel of inflammatory biomarkers, cerebral blood flow, and functional connectivity between neural networks.
+These positive effects after 29 days of dosing were supported by correlations among several endpoints with each other and with zagociguat plasma concentrations.
+Zagociguat was well tolerated with no serious or severe adverse events and no events leading to discontinuation.
+Pharmacokinetics were consistent with the Phase 1 studies in healthy volunteers.
+The positive data from this study support the potential of zagociguat to provide therapeutic benefit to people living with mitochondrial diseases, including MELAS.

-On July 28, 2022, we announced positive topline data from our signal-seeking clinical study of CY6463 for the potential treatment of cognitive impairment associated with schizophrenia ("CIAS") in individuals with stable schizophrenia on a stable, single, atypical antipsychotic regimen.
-Data from the 14-day, double blind, randomized, placebo-controlled, multiple-ascending-dose study in 48 adults aged 18-50 demonstrate that once-daily CY6463 was safe and well tolerated, with no reports of serious adverse events ("SAEs"), severe adverse events ("AEs"), or treatment discontinuation due to AEs.
-Study data demonstrate a strong effect on cognitive performance after two weeks of 15mg once-daily dosing.
-Positive movement on inflammatory biomarkers was also observed.
-These signals on exploratory endpoints provide further evidence of the pro-cognitive and anti-inflammatory effects of CY6463 observed in preclinical studies and prior clinical trials.
-Study data demonstrate the translation of sGC multi-dimensional pharmacology and the therapeutic potential of amplifying sGC signaling in the CNS and support the further development of oral, once-daily CY6463.
+On July 28, 2022, we announced positive topline data from our signal-seeking clinical study of zagociguat for the potential treatment of Cognitive Impairment Associated with Schizophrenia ("CIAS").
+Data from the 14-day, double blind, randomized, placebo-controlled, multiple-ascending-dose study in 48 adults aged 18-50 with stable schizophrenia on a stable, single atypical antipsychotic regimen demonstrated that once-daily zagociguat was safe and well tolerated, with no reports of serious adverse events, severe adverse events, or treatment discontinuation due to adverse events.
+We further announced that study data demonstrated a strong effect on cognitive performance after two weeks of 15mg once-daily dosing and that positive movements on inflammatory biomarkers were also observed.
+These signals on exploratory endpoints are consistent with pro-cognitive and anti-inflammatory effects of zagociguat observed in preclinical studies and prior clinical trials and support the further development of oral, once-daily zagociguat.